gazpachoking/jsonref/docs/index.rst

-``jsonref`` is a library for automatic dereferencing of `JSON Reference <https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html>`_ objects for Python (supporting Python 2.6+ and Python 3.3+).
+``jsonref`` is a library for automatic dereferencing of `JSON Reference <https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html>`_ objects for Python (supporting Python 3.3+).

 .. testcode::

     from pprint import pprint
-    from jsonref import JsonRef
+    from jsonref import replace_refs

     # Sample JSON data, like from json.load
     document = {